-Klamath County Fire District No. 1 (KCFD1) is an all hazard special district located in south-central Oregon, which provides structural and wildland fire protection, emergency advanced life support, ambulance transport, inter-facility ambulance transport, hazardous materials response and emergency rescue.
+Klamath County Fire District 1 (KCFD1) is an all hazard special district located in south-central Oregon, which provides structural and wildland fire protection, emergency advanced life support, ambulance transport, inter-facility ambulance transport, hazardous materials response and emergency rescue.

 KCFD1 employs 63 operational personnel, 48 which are career firefighters 15 of which are dedicated to providing emergency rescue response.
 They are assigned to three shifts working the 48/96 schedule, and respond from four stations that are staffed 24/7.
 The remaining personnel are comprised of a Fire Chief, two Deputy Chiefs, Battalion Chief Fire Marshal, Battalion Chief of Training and seven civilian support staff.